dionys93/ety-dictionary/data-text/inglisce/orthography/o-vowel-backings.md

 ### Notes and Limitations

 - This replacement does not constitute a general ⟨u → o⟩ rule.
-- It does not apply to learned Romance vocabulary.
 - It is distinct from ⟨eu⟩, which marks reduced central vowels in closed Germanic roots under different constraints.
 - Forms are lexically restricted and should not be extended analogically.